ChaseLee21/Read-Me-File-Generator/README.md

 # Read Me File Generator
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](#license)
   ## Description
-  This project is for my coding bootcamp.
+  This project is a console app created for my coding bootcamp.
 The goal of this project is to take in user input and generate a markdown README file that could be included in a project.
+To accomplish this I use node.js to execute javascript outside of a browser.
   ## Table of Contents
   - [Installation](#installation)
   - [Usage](#usage)